Catherine22/SecuritySample/README.md

 Using SafetyNet Attestation APIs.

->SafetyNet is a nitty solution in the following scenarios:
+>SafetyNet is a nifty solution in the following scenarios:
 >1.
 I'm not sure if the app which is connecting to my server is that app I published.
 >2.
 Can I trust this Android API?
 >3.
 Is this a real, compatible device?